Tech Goes Home collaborates with community partners to advance digital equity

 We offer programs for adults, as well as family-based intergenerational programs.
 TGH’s family-based programs engage youth and their caregivers together to learn digital skills as a team.
 Each family or individual who participates in our programs completes 15 hours of live, interactive digital skills training, earning a Chromebook or iPad, and, if needed, 12 months of internet services.
 Click below to learn more about our programs and see upcoming courses.

 Who We Are

 Founded in 2000, Tech Goes Home (TGH) empowers communities to access and use digital tools to overcome barriers and advance lives.
-Our programs are directed at individuals without technology at home, with a focus on those who are un- or under-employed, are from low-income households, have limited English proficiency, or are living with disabilities.
+Our programs focus on serving people and communities who face systemic barriers to technology adoption.

 We measure success by the digital life skills, computers, and internet access that graduates gain through participating in the TGH program, and the extent to which they feel empowered to apply those skills and tools to improve their lives in whatever way will benefit them most.
 Last year:

-graduates have used their TGH device and digital skills for their health and wellness
+graduates used their TGH device and digital skills to access telehealth appointments

 Take a Look

 Listen to what TGH learners and leaders have to say about TGH and how the program has affected their lives.